 The Institute’s weather station is here!
-The station measures key environmental parameters, including precipitation, air temperature, barometric pressure, humidity, windspeed and direction, solar radiation and soil moisture.
-These environmental data allow us to monitor local weather conditions and to compile long-term climate records of the region.
+The station measures key environmental parameters, including precipitation, air temperature, barometric pressure, humidity, wind speed and direction, solar radiation and soil moisture.
+These environmental data allow us to monitor local weather conditions and compile long-term climate records of the region.
 Long-term records help us accurately predict weather patterns, evaluate the impact of weather conditions on local wetland systems and offer insight into the potential damages of increased storm activity.

 The weather station is programmed to collect measurements every ten minutes!
 Live readings can be viewed on the Institute’s Dyacon webpage.

-In-Situ Level Loggers and Multiparameter Sondes
+In-Situ Level Gauges and Multiparameter Sondes

 The IWER field station has several water level gauges and multiparameter sondes.
 Water level gauges continuously track changes in water temperature, water elevation, barometric pressure and water pressure.
 The Institute has deployed two water level gauges at the Sandra Stetson Aquatic Center: one gauge is monitoring conditions within the stormwater retention pond and the other unit is installed along the shoreline of Lake Beresford.
 Through collaborations with the Riverside Conservancy in Edgewater, FL, the City of Cape Canaveral, and the City of Satellite Beach, IWER has deployed multiple water level gauges throughout the Indian River Lagoon system.